-Indicators of Effectiveness in Teaching may include, but are not limited to: effective teaching performance, as evidenced by peer reviews, student satisfaction and student outcomes; employing evidence-based pedagogical practices and course designs; development of new courses or major revision of existing courses; practice of inclusive pedagogies and creating learning environments to support the success of all students; effective graduate and undergraduate student mentoring as evidenced by student outcomes (presentations, publications, grants, awards, time to degree, placements, etc.); receiving competitive internal or extramural funding for teaching/learning projects; participation in curriculum development and improvement efforts of the academic unit; significant professional development activities leading to enhanced teaching effectiveness; and selection for a departmental, college or university teaching award.
+Indicators of Effectiveness in Teaching may include, but are not limited to:

+- Effective teaching performance, as evidenced by - o Peer reviews, - Student satisfaction - Student outcomes - o Employing evidence-based pedagogical practices and course designs - Development of new courses - Practice of inclusive pedagogies and creating learning environments to support the success of all students - Effective graduate and undergraduate student mentoring as evidenced by student outcomes (presentations, publications, grants, awards, time to degree, placements, participation in honors teaching, etc.) - Receiving competitive internal or extramural funding for teaching/learning projects - Participation in curriculum development and improvement efforts of the academic unit - o Significant professional development activities leading to enhanced teaching effectiveness - Selection for a departmental, college or university teaching award.